Adamedo764/Adam-Lunn-Github/Logo.md

-# Here is a logo that I made!
+# Here is a logo that I made.

 ![RetroWeird](AdamLunn3b.png.png)